Sectorr/Docs/views.md

 # Views
-Views are were you output your HTML and application logic come together.
-In views you can use the variable data from a <a href="http://www.sectorr.co/docs/controllers" >Controller</a> and use this in your HTML.
+Views are where your HTML and application logic come together.
+In views you can use the variable data from a <a href="http://www.sectorr.co/docs/controllers">Controller</a> and use this in your HTML.
 The Views are located in the <code class="language-php">app/Views</code> directory.

 ## Basic views
-Sectorr uses blade templating, this means every view has to have a <code class="language-php">.blade.php</code> extension.
+Sectorr uses Blade templating, this means every view has to have a <code class="language-php">.blade.php</code> extension.
 So a view name would be for example: <code class="language-php">welcome.blade.php</code>.

 A basic view would look something like this: